 Yet, as is often the case in nutrition, the devil is in the dose.

-Studies in animals have also repeatedly shown that acrylamide causes cancer when eaten.
+Studies in animals have also repeatedly shown that high amounts of acrylamide can cause cancer when eaten.

-Humans also metabolize acrylamide differently, so we are exposed to a lower dose of the chemical when our body breaks it down (20).
+Humans also metabolize acrylamide differently, so you’re exposed to a lower dose of the chemical when your body breaks it down (

-Unfortunately, there are few human studies on the safety of acrylamide in food, and the results have been inconsistent (21).
+Still, there are few human studies on the safety of acrylamide in food, and the results have been inconsistent (

-It's also important to keep in mind that acrylamide is not a new problem.
-Despite only recently being discovered in our food, it's likely to have been there in some amount since man started cooking.
+It’s also important to keep in mind that acrylamide is not a new problem.
+Despite only recently being discovered in food, it’s likely to have been there in some amount since humans started cooking.

-Bottom Line: Workplace exposure to high amounts of acrylamide can cause nerve damage.
+Workplace exposure to high amounts of acrylamide can cause nerve damage.
 In very high doses, acrylamide is known to cause cancer in animals.
-We don't know how much of it is safe for humans.
+Not much is known about whether it’s safe for humans.

 The amount of acrylamide in coffee varies greatly.